Lester B. Pearson: World War II and aftermath

-Pearson continued to serve at Canada House during World War II from 1939 through 1942 as the second-in-command, where he coordinated military supply and refugee problems, serving under High Commissioner Vincent Massey.
+Pearson continued to serve at Canada House during World War II from 1939 through 1942 as the second-in-command, where he coordinated military supply and refugee problems, serving under high commissioner Vincent Massey.

 Pearson returned to Ottawa for a few months, where he was an assistant under secretary from 1941 through 1942.
-In June 1942 he was posted to the Canadian Embassy in Washington, D.C., as a ministerial counsellor.
+In June 1942 he was posted to the Canadian embassy in Washington, D.C., as a ministerial counsellor.
 He served as second-in-command for nearly two years.
-Promoted minister plenipotentiary in 1944, he became the second Canadian Ambassador to the United States on 1 January 1945.
+Promoted minister plenipotentiary in 1944, he became the second Canadian ambassador to the United States on 1 January 1945.
 He remained in this position through September 1946.

 Pearson had an important part in founding both the United Nations and the North Atlantic Treaty Organization (NATO).

-Pearson nearly became the first Secretary-General of the United Nations in 1946, but he was vetoed by the Soviet Union.
-He was also the leading candidate for Secretary-General in the 1953 selection, when the British conducted a vigorous campaign on his behalf.
+Pearson nearly became the first secretary-general of the United Nations in 1946, but was vetoed by the Soviet Union.
+He was also the leading candidate for secretary-general in the 1953 selection, when the British conducted a vigorous campaign on his behalf.
 He placed first with 10 out of 11 votes in the Security Council, but the lone negative vote was another Soviet veto.
-The Security Council instead settled on Dag Hammarskjöld of Sweden; all UN Secretaries-General would come from neutral countries for the rest of the Cold War.
+The Security Council instead settled on Dag Hammarskjöld of Sweden; all UN secretaries-general would come from neutral countries for the rest of the Cold War.

-The Canadian Prime Minister, Mackenzie King, tried to recruit Pearson into his government as the war wound down.
-Pearson felt honoured by King's approach, but he resisted at the time, due to his personal dislike of King's poor personal style and political methods.
-Pearson did not make the move into politics until a few years later, after King had announced his retirement as the Prime Minister of Canada.
+The Canadian prime minister, Mackenzie King, tried to recruit Pearson into his government as the war wound down.
+Pearson felt honoured by King's approach, but resisted due to his personal dislike of King's poor personal style and political methods.
+Pearson did not make the move into politics until a few years later, after King had announced his retirement as prime minister.

-Secretary of State for External Affairs (1948-1957)
+Secretary of State for External Affairs (1948–1957)

-In 1948, before his retirement, Prime Minister King appointed Pearson Secretary of State for External Affairs in the Liberal government.
+In 1948, before his retirement, prime minister King appointed Pearson Secretary of State for External Affairs in the Liberal government.
 Shortly afterward, Pearson won a seat in the House of Commons, for the federal riding of Algoma East in Northern Ontario.
-Pearson then served as Secretary of State for External Affairs for Prime Minister Louis St. Laurent, until the defeat of the St. Laurent government in 1957.
+Pearson then served as Secretary of State for External Affairs for prime minister Louis St. Laurent, until the defeat of the St. Laurent government in 1957.

+Vetoed by the Soviet Union

+On 10 November 1952, Trygve Lie announced his resignation as secretary-general of the United Nations.
+Several months of negotiations ensued between the Western powers and the Soviet Union without reaching an agreement on his successor.
+On 13 and 19 March 1953, the Security Council voted on four candidates.
+This came one week after Stalin's death but before Khrushchev's rise to power.
+Pearson was the only candidate to receive the required majority, but he was vetoed by the Soviet Union.